TYPO3-extensions/sphinx/Documentation/Administration/InstallingExtension/Index.rst

 		$ sudo rm -rf RestTools
 		$ git clone git://git.typo3.org/Documentation/RestTools.git

-The "build" button builds or rebuilds the corresponding version of the Sphinx environment with the TYPO3-related commands, PyYAML, Python Imaging Library and ``rst2pdf``.
+The "build" button builds or rebuilds the corresponding version of the Sphinx environment with the TYPO3-related commands, PyYAML, Pygments, Python Imaging Library and ``rst2pdf``.

 Finally, the "remove" button removes both the sources and the corresponding version of the Sphinx environment.